September 5, 2024 · Updated July 13, 2026

 The Acknowledgment of Receipt (AOR) from IRCC is your official indicator that your immigration application is being processed.
 This step allows you to track your application and ensure all necessary documents are in order.
 Staying informed and responsive during this time is crucial for avoiding delays and problems.
 By diligently preparing and responding, you can expedite your pathway to Canadian permanent residence or citizenship.

 GTA Immigration Medical Clinic Markham specializes in offering precise and professional immigration medical exams, which are essential for a successful application.
 Our team is committed to delivering comprehensive medical services and ensuring that every client meets the necessary health requirements swiftly and accurately.
+See our immigration medical exam prices, or if you're travelling in from the city, learn what to expect as a North York patient.
 With our clinic's trusted service, you can rest assured that you are thoroughly prepared for your next steps in the immigration journey.

-Schedule your medical exam with GTA Immigration Medical Clinic Markham today and move one step closer to your Canadian dream.
+Book your immigration medical exam with GTA Immigration Medical Clinic Markham today and move one step closer to your Canadian dream.